Abdirahman Beyle

 Abdirahman Duale Beyle (Cabdiraxmaan Ducaale Beyle; عبد الرحمن دعاله بايل), also known as Abdirahman D. Beileh, is a Somali economist, professor, politician, philanthropist, poet, and songwriter.
 He served as the Minister of Foreign Affairs and International Cooperation of Somalia from January 2014 to January 2015.
-He is currently serving as Minister of Finance of Somalia.
+He most recently served as Minister of Finance of Somalia.

 Personal life

 Beyle was born in 1955 or 1956 in the northwestern town of Arabsiyo, Gabiley, Somaliland.
 For his post-secondary education, Beyle earned a bachelor's degree in finance & economics, an MBA from the University of Wisconsin-La Crosse and a PhD from the University of Wisconsin–Madison.

 Besides Somali, he is reportedly fluent in Arabic, English, and French.

 Career

 Early career

 In a professional capacity, Beyle taught economics, statistics and finance at universities in Saudi Arabia and the United States.

 He later accepted a position at the African Development Bank (AfDB), where he worked as a finance officer.
 He served as an economist, manager and director in various AfDB departments, including agriculture and rural development, water, and operations policies and procedures.
 His last appointment at the institution was as the head of the AfDB's Department of Agriculture and Agro-Industry.
 In this new leadership role, Beyle oversaw around 135 projects and investments valued at $3.5 billion, as well as managed a staff of over 100 and supervised special funds.

 Besides diplomacy, teaching and economics, Beyle has also engaged in philanthropic work.
 To this end, he helped fund and establish a school in the Awdal region.